smirarab/ASTRAL/astral-tutorial.md

 java -jar astral.5.7.8.jar -i test_data/1KP-genetrees.tre -o test_data/1kp.tre 2> test_data/1kp.log
 ```

 This takes about a minute to run on a laptop.
-On this dataset, notice in the ASTRAL log information that it originally starts with 11043 clusters in its search space, and using heuristics implemented in ASTRAL-II, it increases the search space slightly to 11085 clusters.
-For more challenging datasets (i.e., more discordance or fewer genes) this number might increase a lot.
+On this dataset, notice in the ASTRAL log information that it originally starts with 11043 clusters in its search space, and using heuristics implemented in ASTRAL-III does not change the search space in this example.
+For more challenging datasets (i.e., more discordance or fewer genes) the number of clusters can increase a lot.

 ### Running with unresolved gene trees